Folder Structure

 ├── services/

-└── utils/This structure follows a layer-based architecture, separating concerns clearly.
+└── utils/This structure follows a layer-based architecture, separating concerns globally.

 JavaScript Template Folders /src